bitnami/containers/bitnami/symfony/README.md

 # Bitnami Symfony Development Container

-> Note that this is a development container that includes the [`symfony` command-line tool](https://symfony.com/blog/introducing-the-new-symfony-installer).
+> Note that this is a development container.
+If a Symfony app is not already
+> present, `composer create-project symfony/skeleton $SYMFONY_PROJECT_NAME`
-> This allows you to create a project based on any version of symfony.
+> is run to create a Symfony 4.x project.
+>
+> In the absence of the `$SYMFONY_NO_DB,` envvar/flag, `symfony/orm-pack` is installed.

 ## TL;DR;